pflanze/functional-perl/docs/intro.md

     repl> $a
     $VAR1 = [4, 5];

-`shift` is not a (pure) function, but a procedure: a pure function does not "harm" its arguments, instead the only effect it has on the world visible to your program is returning a value. `shift` violates this principle (thus the name "procedure" which indicates that it does achieve things by way of side effects) and hence $a, which points to the same in-memory data structure, is also modified.
+`shift` is not a (pure) function, but what would be called a
+procedure: a pure function does not "harm" its arguments, instead the only effect it has on the world visible to your program is returning a value. `shift` violates this principle (thus the naming "procedure" which indicates that it does achieve things by proceeding through a recipe of issuing side effects) and hence $a, which points to the same in-memory data structure, is also modified.
 You'd have to first create a full copy of the array so that when you modify it with shift the original stays unmodified:

     repl> $a= [3,4,5]
     $VAR1 = [3, 4, 5];